reflective-org/sai-simulator/README.md

     ```bash
     sh scripts/download_gauss.sh 2e01e83a-5180-47f7-a6ab-c98b626ad9e4 <YOUR ENDPOINT ID> data/gauss/ --tas --monthly
     ```
+    If only a subset of the data is downloaded, it will affect which parts of the following steps can successfully run.
+To fit the regression models the monthly temperature (--tas --monthly) data must be downloaded at a minimum.
+At this time, it is only possible to subselect temperature (--tas) or precipitation (--pr) data.

 ### C. Data Processing
 1. Process the daily data to create monthly values.
 You can process all the daily data (both `tas` and `pr`) using: